pepyakin/wasm-export-table/README.md

 # wasm-export-table

-Tool that adds an export of the default table.
+A tool that adds an export entry for the default table.

 It's already possible for LLD to produce a binary with an exported table.
 However, this option is available only for LLD 7, while Rust comes only with LLD 6.

-Until Rust gains LLD 7 support you can use this tool in the meantime.
+You can use this tool in the meantime until Rust gains LLD 7 support.